jasminexie/npm.plugin.zsh/README.md

 _Originally based on [the default Oh-My-ZSH npm plugin](https://github.com/robbyrussell/oh-my-zsh/tree/master/plugins/npm)._

+Forked from [igoradamenko's awesome npm plugin](https://github.com/igoradamenko/npm.plugin.zsh), with the `sudo` commandadded to npm global installs, removals and updates (as required by the default npm global module bin on macOS).
+Because I'm lazy like that.

 ##  Usage

 Read [plugin file](npm.plugin.zsh), learn aliases and use it rest of your life.